Unwinding Stochastic Order Flow: When to Warehouse Trades: Introduction

 \paragraph{In-flow} or \emph{order flow}\footnote{The term ``order flow'' is used differently in~\cite{CarteaJaimungal.16}.
 There, order flow represents the orders sent to the market by other market participants and the focus is on how those orders impact prices available during execution.} refers to the incoming orders from the desk's clients.
 Practitioners propose stochastic processes for in-flow based on internal historical data.
 Depending on the organization, the clients, and the order options offered to them, the desk will observe different characteristics.
 The in-flow is generally stochastic, potentially with jumps if block orders are allowed, and there is a pronounced time-of-day effect: most orders arrive shortly after the open or before the close, as reflected in market volumes.
 For examples of intraday trading patterns, see \cite{CarteaBook, BouchaudBook}.
 In-flow may exhibit momentum, for instance, if clients slice their orders to mask the total volume, or if they target momentum strategies.
 See \cite{Toth2015} for an in-depth empirical analysis of market flow autocorrelation.
 Because splitting of meta orders is common in LOB trading, order flow on the public trading tape exhibits momentum, a finding that we confirm empirically for all S\&P 500 stocks (see Section~\ref{se:empiricalAutocorr}).
 We emphasize that the situation might be quite different for a CRB with internal clients, say, which ideally (though maybe not in practice) deliver ``truth-telling'' (martingale) flow by being upfront about their volume.
 Less frequently, in-flow may exhibit mean reversion, for instance, if clients follow a mean-reversion strategy or if they tend to cancel orders mid-execution.\footnote{The latter can occur if an execution desk allows for reductions of order size during execution but not for increases, as clients may then deliberately overstate the initial order and leverage the free option to reduce the order's size.} Our model uses a stochastic process

 with time-varying parameters to allow for a wide range of client scenarios.
 It exhibits momentum (reversion) if $\theta_{t}<0$ ($>0$).
 In practice, execution desks have ample historical data to determine suitable parameters and want to ensure their in-flow model reflects their client base.
 Indeed, different desks achieve different model parameters, with more sophisticated desks achieving milder order flow.
 For instance, a CRB with strong relationships may attract clients with less momentum.
 Another example is a low-latency market-maker: they could cancel limit orders and widen spreads when predicting more toxic (momentum) flow, effectively achieving a milder in-flow compared to the average market participant.
+We refer to the follow-up paper \cite{BarzykinBoyceNeuman.24} for a model where $\theta_{t}$ is unknown and filtered from the observed in-flow.

 We use a Brownian motion driver $\sigma_{t}\,dW_{t}$ to keep the model readily understandable to a broader audience but show in Section \ref{se:jumps} that the results extend to a general martingale driver~$dM_{t}$ with minor modifications, thus covering in-flows with jumps, self-excitement, etc. In the numerical experiments of Section~\ref{se:numRes}, we use a driver of finite-variation so that trading metrics can be expressed ``per order notional.''